openaps/docs/docs/docs/Customize-Iterate/update-your-rig.md

 # apt-get upgrade
 ```

 The first fetches all of the updated package lists for your system, and the second upgrades all of your installed packages to their most current versions.
-These should be run every few weeks, and probably a day or two after you see a news story about Linux getting hacked.